| |

 from spun glass.
 Often, old car windshields are used to make the

 fiber.
-Fiberglass is the material that boat bodies and some car
+Fiberglass is the material that boat bodies, surfboards,

-bodies are made from.
-Typically, the material is used in conjunction
+and some car bodies are made from.
+Typically, the material is used

-with polyester resin and a mold of some sort.
-Fiberglass comes in
+in conjunction with polyester resin and a mold of some sort.
+Fiberglass

-the form of matt, cloth, or continuous roving.
+comes in the form of mat, cloth, or continuous roving.

-This is a cluster of continuous strands of fiberglass.
-It comes
+is a cluster of continuous strands of fiberglass.
+It comes in a

-in a large very dense spool that is 10” high and 12”
+large very dense spool that is 10” high and 12” wide.

 I create the crocheted cloth.
 The story